warang580/datamix/README.md

 ### isIterable

+Signature : `isIterable(data)`

-Tells you if the value can be iterated upon (null and undefined are handled as an empty array)
+Tells you if data can be iterated upon (null and undefined are handled as an empty array)

 ```js
 import { isIterable } from "@warang580/datamix";